psychemedia/winter-tales/src/gawain_notes.md

 But even then he tarried, till Hallowe'en, and All Saints' Day, All Hallows, that time of the year when the days grow short and the nights grow long, and the worlds of the living and the dead are at their closest.
 And again the Court feasted, as Sir Gawain made ready to take his leave of the King.

-The events of New Year's Eve were by now just a faded memory for many, but for Gawain, he must honour his agreement, though he had little idea where he could actually find the Green Knight.
+By now, the events of New Year's Eve were just a faded memory for many, but for Gawain, he must honour his agreement, though he had little idea where he could actually find the Green Knight.
 And the King called again for the minstrel, to set Gawain on his way.
-But the minstrel sensed Gawain's foreboding, who felt the closeness of that other world, and so he began:
+But what should he tell?
+The minstrel sensed Gawain's foreboding, and telling a heroic tale, or a minor fancy, did not seem fitting in such circumstances.
+For the mood was dark, and the sense of humour in that place that night was black.
+And so he made his choice.
+Something grim, but with a hopeful end.

 `[Juniper Tree]`

-With the minstrel's story over, a somber mood had settled over King Arthur's Court.All were reminded of the fateful challenge accepted months before, and they were filled with sorrow.
+With the minstrel's story over, the somber mood that had settled over King Arthur's Court continued.
+All were reminded of the fateful challenge accepted months before, and they were filled with sorrow.
 But even so, there was a glimmer of hope, of hope against hope, that there might be some other resolution to Gawain's fate.

 Early the next morning, Gawain called for his arms.
 First, an extravagant silk tunic, then a thick warm cloak, lined with white fur.
 Stout steel shoes, and shiny plate to cover his knees, tied behind with golden thread.
 Sturdy leg guards, and the finest chain mail, tiny hoops of shimmering steel.
 Then elbow guards, and metal gloves to complete the attire, with a sword fastened to a belt, by his side.